 - Fat: about one to two tablespoons of added fat; less if your protein is a fattier cut, more if you have lean protein and cooked with very little fat

 How can I eat healthy every day?

 It’s best to start from a baseline and adjust it to your individual needs.
-For someone new to healthy eating, focus on getting the majority of your calories from whole foods and avoid processed foods.
+For someone new to healthy eating, focus on getting the majority of your calories from whole foods and avoid processed foods like fake meat.
 Eat a variety of colorful fruits and vegetables to vary your micronutrient intake.
 Always have healthy food on hand, meal prep your own food, and rotate your favorite recipes.
 As I mentioned, I am a big proponent of taking supplements, too.
 See my recommendations for which vitamins a woman should take everyday.

 What are the ten healthiest foods to eat?

 What makes something one of the healthiest foods is somewhat subjective, but we can use the following guidelines when determining the healthfulness of food: healthy foods are generally nutrient dense; anti-inflammatory; easily digestible, and provides stable energy.

 Here are ten foods that meet those criteria:

 Berries are full of antioxidants, fiber, and nutrients and have a low glycemic impact.